There’s something about autumn that wakes up our senses and reminds us to live. -Unknown

 Semolina Pudding (Gujarati Rava Sheera or Sooji ka Halwa)

 - 50 g (about 1/4 cup) ghee (or butter)

 - 175 g (about 1 cup) fine semolina (sooji, cream of wheat)

 - 1/2 tsp freshly ground cardamom (optional)

-- 2 tbsp sugar (or less or replace with sweetener of your choice)
+- 2-3 tbsp maple syrup (or to taste, you may replace with sweetener of your choice)

 - dried fruit and nuts for serving

 - Melt ghee or butter in a saucepan over low heat.

 - Blend in semolina and cook for about 12 minutes on low-medium heat, stirring often, until it is fragrant.